cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 When a  developer pushes new code to our first party repository it triggers build.
 Here is how our software factory might progress:

-**Step 1: Dependency Building** For each dependency in the application, the pipeline orchestrator will create a pipeline to build the dependent artefact.
+**Step 1: Dependency Building** For each dependency in the application, the pipeline orchestrator will create a pipeline to build the dependent artifact.
 This small pipeline will consist of a Build Step to clone the code and store it in a secure temporary location.
 Subsequent stages will run static security scans over the source code before the third step would build the code.
 The assigned Build Workers build the dependencies and output the compiled binaries or libraries into a secure storage facility.
 These stages are completed first for dependencies B, D, E, and F, then repeated for dependencies A and C, ingesting their respective sub-dependencies from the secure storage facility.

 **Step 2: Dependency Linking** The Pipeline Orchestrator now triggers a new Build Step, giving it the appropriate build environment for our application and the necessary tools to install all our dependencies.
 It then commands the Build Worker for this stage to install/link the dependencies.
 The assigned Build Worker ingests the dependencies from our secure repository and installs them.
 It outputs a new build environment with all dependencies installed and linked.